minhquanvus1/Trivia-App/Project_Doc.md

 }
 ```

-GET '/questions'
+GET '/questions'<br>
 Or: GET '/questions?page={Integer}'

-- General: get the list of all questions, with their id, and the total number of categories returned.\
+- General: get the list of all questions, with their id, and the total number of questions returned.
+The returned list of questions are paginated in groups of 10.\
 - Request Arguments: ?page={Integer} (optional, default = 1)
 - Returns: An object with keys include: